 1. Research the role and the production: Make sure you understand the character and the context of the role you are auditioning for.

-1. Read the script: If a script is provided for the audition, read it carefully and make sure you understand the context and character of the role you are auditioning for.
+- Read the script: If a script is provided for the casting audition, read it carefully and make sure you understand the context and character of the role you are auditioning for.
 Pay attention to the dialogue, action, and tone of the script.

-5. Talk to the casting director or director: If possible, try to get in touch with the casting director or director to ask questions and clarify any uncertainties about the role or the production.
+- Talk to the casting director or casting agents: If possible, try to get in touch with the casting director or director to ask questions and clarify any uncertainties about the role or the production.

 By doing thorough research, you can better understand the role and the production and prepare a more informed and compelling audition.